shakilhossain38/github/README.md

 ## Used Package
 ```
-1. provide - for state management
+1. provider - for state management
 2. bot_toast - for loader and toast message
 3. http - for api calling
 4. dartz - for handling errors